joelbtactic/SuitePY-service/README.md

 Custom SuiteCRM WebService for SuitePY.

 # How to install
 Download zip of [latest release](https://github.com/sanchezfauste/SuitePY-service/releases/latest) and install it using Module Loader.
+For Suitecrm version 7.10 or superior zip elements must not be all together in a general dir, and must be separated.

 ## Custom API EntryPoints
 REST URL